DustinTheGreat/RoundUp/README.md

 # RoundUp
-This is a local grange sale API that connects to our mobile app RoundUp
+This is a local trade application made into an API that connects to our mobile app RoundUp